|

 each other.5.
 Thomas' wife had

-left him in 1316 [others say she was 'abducted' but probably
+left him in 1317 [others say she was 'abducted' but probably

-Gradually, Lancaster had been gathering
+Gradually, Lancaster gathered

 support in an attempt to overthrow Edward II.
 From 1315

-he built Dunstanburgh castle in Northumberland
+he built Dunstanburgh castle in Northumberland,

-where he entreated the Scots to join him.
+his 'Camelot', where he entreated the Scots to join him.
 On the 16th

-March 1322 the barons' army, led by the Earl of Lancaster,
+March 1322 the barons' army, led by the earl of Lancaster,

 whose seat was at Pontefract, engaged in a battle with the